Types Of Radio

 “Mode 1” and “Mode 2” (and the much rarer “Mode 3” and “Mode 4”) refer to how the four basic controls are assigned to the two main control sticks on the transmitter.

-If you’re going to learn to fly at CAMFC, you need to use Mode 2, which has the throttle and rudder on the left-hand stick, and the elevator and ailerons on the right-hand stick.
-(With this arrangement, the right-hand stick mirrors the control stick in a full-size aeroplane.)
-All of the instructors at CAMFC fly Mode 2, and once you’ve learnt to fly one way it’s not possible to switch to another way (all of your reactions will do the wrong thing).
+At CAMFC everyone is almost exclusively Mode 2 which has the throttle and rudder on the left-hand stick and the elevator and ailerons on the right-hand stick.
+We feel this is the easiest arrangement to grasp because the right-hand stick mirrors the controls in a full-size aeroplane (up/down/left/right).
+Whilst we do have a couple of members who fly Mode 1, once you’ve learnt to fly one way it’s generally not possible to switch to another mode because your muscle memory that you rely on to fly will react instinctively in the wrong directions.